Scenario 22B

 Constraints

 I wrote down external constraints from the jam and internal constraints I set for myself.
-For this level, I decided to focus exclusively on the Combine faction as the enemies and avoid zombies entirely.

 Ideas